 F. Tim Knight was appointed Associate Librarian at the Osgoode Hall Law School Library in 2006.
 Prior to that he was the Cataloguing Team Leader at the Law Society of Ontario (formerly the Law Society of Upper Canada).

 As Head of Technical Services he oversees library acquisition, cataloguing and electronic resources processing.
 He also oversees the ongoing development and implementation of the Osgoode Digital Commons (ODC).

 Tim has been actively involved with the Canadian Association of Law Libraries (CALL/ACBD) for many years and is the editor of the KF Classification Modified for Use in Canadian and Common Law Law Libraries (aka KF Modified) the classification scheme used at the Osgoode Law Library and in law libraries across Canada.
-He is also a contributor to Slaw: Canada’s Online Legal Magazine.
+He is also an occasional contributor to Slaw: Canada’s Online Legal Magazine.

 Research interests: metadata; classification; subject analysis; Indigenous worldviews; linked data; machine learning; music composition